jdepoix/test-completion-transformer/README.md

 # A syntax-aware Transformer Model for Test Completion

-This repositiory contains the source code created for my Master Thesis "A syntax-aware Transformer Model for Test Completion", which proposes a Transformer based model predicting assertions for a given unit test.
+This repository contains the source code created for my Master Thesis "A syntax-aware Transformer Model for Test Completion", which proposes a Transformer based model, predicting assertions for a given unit test.
-You can find the code for following tasks in this repository with explanations on how to use them.
+You can find the code for the following tasks in this repository with explanations on how to use them:

 * [Scraping data from GitHub to create a dataset from](#scraping-data-from-github-to-create-a-dataset-from)
 * [Creating a test completion dataset from the scraped GitHub data](#Creating-a-test-completion-dataset-from-the-scraped-GitHub-data)